Star Trek III: The Search for Spock: Critical response

 The Search for Spock received generally positive reviews from critics.
 Richard Schickel of Time praised the film as "perhaps the first space opera to deserve that term in its grandest sense".
 Janet Maslin of The New York Times and Newsweek wrote that while the film felt weighed down by the increasingly aged actors and television tropes, it was leavened by its dedication.
 Roger Ebert called the film "good, but not great" and a compromise between the special effects-dependent The Motion Picture and the character-driven The Wrath of Khan.
 Conversely, USA Today praised the film as the best of the three and the closest to the original spirit of the television series.
 An overwhelmingly negative view of the film was offered by The Globe and Mails Susan Ferrier Mackay, who summed the film up as "ba-a-a-d".
 In a 2010 retrospective of the film franchise, author Jill Sherwin suggests the aging Enterprise served as a metaphor for the aging Star Trek franchise.
-On Metacritic the film has a score of 56/100 based on reviews from 17 critics, indicating mixed to average reviews.
+On Metacritic the film has a score of 56 out of 100 based on reviews from 17 critics, indicating "mixed or average" reviews.
 On Rotten Tomatoes it has an approval rating of 78% based on reviews from 49 critics.

 Critics praised Nimoy's direction, to which USA Today attributed the film's success in capturing the essence of the television show.
 Newsweek wrote that due to Nimoy the film was the best-paced Trek film, and that his familiarity with these actors enabled him to bring out the best from them.
 Newsweek, and David Sterritt of the Christian Science Monitor, appreciated how the film slowed the action down to allow moments of reflection, comparing this with the focus of most contemporary action films on effects rather than actors.
 The Washington Posts Rita Kempley wrote that Nimoy's direction was competent, but his background in television showed—"the film feels made-for-TV", she summarized.
 Fellow Post critic Gary Arnold concurred with Kempley's television film assessment, but also wrote that Nimoy was smart to focus on the essentials of each scene; he "[concentrates] on the actors in ways that flatter and enhance their work."